 Another role of the Scrum Master to the organization is addressing impediments that may exist between the stakeholders and the Scrum Team.
 A good Scrum Master will work towards removing natural organizational barriers to allow for a more fluid collaboration with stakeholders and teams.
 This is not an exact science since organizations vary in culture.

 The Scrum Master may be effectively trying to build a cohesive and collaborative Scrum Team.
 However, the organization’s incentive structures, as well as the rating structures and how they get raises and reviews from their bosses, may actively incentivize them not to collaborate.

 This is a typical stumbling block for most organizations, and they may not be able to see things clearly since that’s how things have always been done.
 This is where the Scrum Master comes into the picture by highlighting choices that the firm has made that actively oppose its new foray into Scrum.

-Be the One in the Room Who Gets Them There…
+Be a True Leader Who Helps Gets Them There…

 The accountability of the Scrum Master calls for experience, patience, knowledge, and a ton of people skills.
 To take a team or an organization to the next level, frankly, you need to up your game and tone your skills since… “As a True Leader The Scrum Master Serves….”